webspecs/url/docs/workmode.md

 All technical communications are to take place on a publicly archived list.
 As an example, this includes [www-archive](http://lists.w3.org/Archives/Public/www-archive/).
 In general, the editors intend to aggressively follow up with any individual or group that has technical input and will bring the results of those efforts back to the venues mentioned above.
 The current list of alternate venues being evaluated:

   * [webspecs/url repository](https://github.com/webspecs/url) hosted by GitHub
-  * [public webapps Mailing list](http://lists.w3.org/Archives/Public/public-webapps/) hosted by the W3C
+  * [public webapps mailing list](http://lists.w3.org/Archives/Public/public-webapps/) hosted by the W3C

 The Technical Reports Process (What is an Editor's Draft?)
 ---

-[Prior efforts](http://www.w3.org/TR/2012/WD-url-20120524/) to participate in the [W3C Technical Report process](http://www.w3.org/2014/Process-20140801/#Reports) stalled.

 The [URL Living Standard](https://url.spec.whatwg.org/) is effectively an [Public Working Draft](http://www.w3.org/2014/Process-20140801/#revised-wd) and matches the description of an [Editor's draft](http://www.w3.org/2008/webapps/wiki/WorkMode#The_Technical_Reports_Process_.28What_is_an_Editor.27s_Draft.3F.29) as practiced by the WebApps WG.

-There have been discussions concerning having a W3C Working Group such as WebApps "sponsor" this effort, and do so by agreeing to the workmode as described by this page.
-Such a decision would be an entirely voluntary one by the WebApps working group.
+There have been discussions concerning having a W3C Working Group such as WebApps "sponsor" this effort; the proposal is that the WG would do so according to the workmode as described by this page.
+A decision to adopt this workmode be an entirely voluntary one by the WebApps working group.

 This would primarily involve the Working Group producing